UNLV Makes News with Avid

 Assistant Director, School of Journalism and Media Studies UNLV

 Partly due to the heightened expectations of university administrators eager to use the new facility, the first semester’s workload has increased three-fold.
 Even the dean has his own show at this point.
 All this bodes well for the future of iNEWS at UNLV.

 Where the School of Journalism and Media Studies news class once had 9 to 10 students, during the first semester in their new facility with new iNEWS systems, their enrollment tripled.
 The facility has been featured in a newspaper article, on television, and “people are paying attention to us now that didn’t pay attention before,” Laurie comments.
 While it’s still too early to say exactly where the attention and publicity will lead, it’s clear that the new School of Journalism and Media Studies is making the kind of news iNEWS was ultimately created to produce.

-Build the new Hank Greenspun School of Journalism and Media Studies from the ground up to provide students with the best possible journalism education and experience.
+Build the journalism school at the University of Nevada, Las Vegas from the ground up to provide students with the best possible journalism education and experience.

-Employ Avid iNEWS to anchor an entire end-to-end Avid workflow, profoundly impacting everything the school does, from production to core teaching precepts.
+Employ iNEWS to anchor an entire end-to-end Avid workflow (based on the Avid MediaComposer Platform), to profoundly impact everything the school does—from production to core teaching precepts.